gsajko/scrape_task/docs/docs.md

 Go to your repository on GitHub, click on "Settings", then "Actions", "General" and at "Workflow permissions" enable "Read and write permissions".

 ![image](docs/gh_action.jpg)

+### Scrape Manual Trigger:
+To trigger the scraper manually, go to the "Actions" tab in your repository, click on "Scrape" and then "Run workflow".
+Just don't run two scrapers at the same time, it will cause a conflict.